SrinathRamachandran/cpu-gpu-image-enhancement/README.md

   - BHEP-SO (Optimized)
   - BHEP-UO (unoptimized)
   - BHEP-Video (video processing pipeline)
+## ⚡ Performance Notes

+The CPU implementations make use of multi-threading to parallelize pixel-level operations across cores, significantly reducing processing time for large images and video frames.

+This mirrors the same design principles seen in distributed systems — splitting workloads into independent tasks, executing them in parallel, and then aggregating results.
+The GPU (CUDA) kernels further extend this parallelism to thousands of threads.

 ## Publication
 This repository is based on my undergraduate research published at IEEE RTEICT 2021: